mikeappiah-dev/github-examples/git-crash-course/readme.md

 !
 Note : you will need credentials for cloning private repos. git clone https://github.com/mikeappiah-dev/github-examples.git

-> On an isolated editor environment from github, like codespaces, you need to have the credentials of the github account, or a personal access token to push to it.
+> On an isolated editor environment from github, unlike codespaces, you need to have the credentials of the github account, or a personal access token to push to it.
 ```

 2. SSH Cloning: